-The County has a coordinated entry system for both its shelter system and permanent supportive housing programs covering the entire County.
-Anyone can be assessed for shelter using a universal assessment tool at (i) the Anne Arundel County Department of Social Services (DSS) in Glen Burnie or Annapolis; (ii) the Light House in Annapolis; and (iii) Arundel House of Hope (AHOH) in Glen Burnie.
-These agencies place clients on a single list for the three County shelters, which is managed by a coordinated entry system Gatekeeper at DSS.
-If clients are atrisk for homelessness, they are referred to homelessness prevention services.
+The County has a coordinated entry system for both its shelter system and permanent supportive housing programs.
+Anyone requiring assistance is assessed for shelter using a universal assessment tool.
+In response to the COVID-19 crisis, all screening for emergency shelter is being conducted via telephone.
+These agencies place clients on a single list for the three County shelters, which is managed by a gatekeeper who implements the coordinated entry system at DSS.
+If clients are at-risk for homelessness, they are referred to homelessness prevention services.
 The coordinated entry system uses a comprehensive assessment tool that prioritizes homeless households based on the following ratings: housing situation, income, safety, and health.
 Shelter priority is given to the most at-risk based on the assessment vulnerability score.
-Assessments are entered into HMIS in real time to ensure timely services.
-All homeless individuals entering the homeless continuum of care (e.g. outreach, shelter, day programs, etc.) are screened with the VI-SPDAT assessment.
+Assessments are entered into Homeless Management Information System (HMIS) database in real time to ensure timely services.
+All homeless individuals entering the homeless Continuum of Care (e.g. outreach, shelter, day programs, etc.) are screened with the VI-SPDAT assessment.
 Only those individuals with a completed VI-SPDAT and ranking on the ACCESS Housing List can access CoC and HOME funded permanent supportive housing programs.
+In Local Fiscal Year 2021, the County mobilized local funds and federal CARES Act funds to support a temporary shelter for its homeless population.
+The shelter, located at a hotel in Annapolis, is operated by a partnership among ACDS, AHOH, DSS, and The Light House.
+The hotel shelter participates in the coordinated entry process.